Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 The northern area has many medium to steep slopes with well-packed snow, making it a great place to ski

-The entrance gate to the snow walking route that connects to Nekoma Ski Resort is located where you descend from the Frost Chair.
-From here, it's about a 15-minute walk through the beech forest, a distance of about 800m, before you reach the top of Nekoma Ski Resort.
+The entrance gate to the snow-covered walking route connecting to Nekoma Ski Resort is located at the point where you descend from the frost-covered chair.
+From here, it's about a 15-minute walk through the beech forest, covering a distance of approximately 800 meters, to reach the top of Nekoma Ski Resort.

-There are ropes on both sides of the walking route to guide you, so there's no risk of getting lost.
-Although there are some slight ups and downs, the entire course is mostly flat, so anyone should be able to walk safely.
+The walking route is guided by ropes on both sides, so there's no risk of getting lost.
+Although there are slight ups and downs, the course as a whole is mostly flat, so anyone should be able to walk it with ease.

 The rule on the walking route is to walk in ski boots, not skis.
 For this reason, simple harnesses that allow you to easily carry your skis on your back are provided at the gates.
 With skis on your back, your hands are free and you can walk on the snowy road while supporting yourself with both poles, but without them you have to carry your skis on your shoulders, so there is a big difference between having one and not having one